-That’s the recipe I’m sharing with you today.
-A smoky, sweet, and delicious pork spare ribs recipe.
-In order to make these, you need about 5 minutes to prep and 2 hours to cook.
-This are great for a Friday after work meal, a simple Saturday “BBQ”, or a Sunday supper.
+That’s the recipe I’m sharing with you today: a smoky, sweet, and delicious pork spare ribs recipe.
+To make these, you need about 5 minutes to prep and 2 hours to cook.
+They are great for a Friday after-work meal, a simple Saturday “BBQ,” or a Sunday supper.

 I found inspiration for this recipe about 2 months ago.
-I was at the local farmers market and came across a pack of these.
+I was at the local farmers market and came across a pack of these ribs.
 I purchased the ribs and threw them in the freezer, almost forgetting about them.
-Last week I defrosted them, threw together a quick rub and threw them in the oven to cook.
-They came out so good and I decided to perfect the recipe a bit.
+Last week, I defrosted them, threw together a quick rub, and placed them in the oven to cook.
+They came out so good that I decided to perfect the recipe a bit.
 The recipe you have below is the result!

 The trick to getting the smoky flavor in the oven is the smoked paprika.
 If you’ve never used smoked Spanish paprika, you need to start.
 It will change your life.